Mental health workforce

 Psychiatrist

-A psychiatrist is a medical practitioner who has completed specialist training in the diagnosis, treatment and prevention of mental illness and emotional problems.
-Treatment may include prescribing medication, brain stimulation therapies and psychological treatment (RANZCP 2021b).
+A psychiatrist is a medical practitioner who has completed specialist training in the diagnosis and treatment of mental illness and emotional problems.
+Treatment may include prescribing medication, brain stimulation therapies and psychological treatment (RANZCP 2021).
 To practice as a psychiatrist in Australia, an individual must be admitted as a Fellow of the Royal Australian & New Zealand College of Psychiatrists (RANZCP).
-Psychiatrists first train as a medical doctor, then undertake a medical internship followed by a minimum of 5 years specialist training in psychiatry (RANZCP 2020).
+Psychiatrists first train as a medical doctor, then undertake a medical internship followed by a minimum of 5 years specialist training in psychiatry (RANZCP 2021).

 Psychologist